Janowoj/media/README.md

     error: { message: 'Error message'}
 }

-This means, that we need two separate actions to be dispatched:
+This means, that we need multiple separate actions to be dispatched.

-- one when the request is successful
-- one when the request fails